apache/flink/docs/streaming_guide.md

 ### Parallelism

-Setting parallelism for operators works exactly the same way as in the core Flink API The user can control the number of parallel instances created for each operator by calling the `operator.setParallelism(dop)` method.
+Setting parallelism for operators works exactly the same way as in the core Flink API.
+The user can control the number of parallel instances created for each operator by calling the `operator.setParallelism(dop)` method.

 ### Buffer timeout